Find Your Perfect House for Rent in San Francisco, CA

-The City and County of San Francisco is the fourth most populous city in California and the fourteenth-most populous in the United States, with a 2006 estimated population of 744,041.
-Located on the tip of the San Francisco Peninsula, with the Pacific Ocean to the west, the San Francisco Bay to the east, and the Golden Gate to the north, San Francisco is also the second most densely populated major city in the U.S. For 10 years running, readers of Bon AppÃ©tit magazine have named San Francisco their top city for dining out.
-The city's beauty, accessibility and multitude of superb, neighborhood-based restaurants make San Francisco a one-of-kind destination for food lovers.
-With cool fog, hot restaurants, neighborhoods to explore, cultures to experience and always more to discover...Only in San Francisco.
+The City and County of San Francisco is the fourth most populous city in California and the 14th-most populous in the United States, with a 2012 estimated population of more than 825,000 people.
+Located on the tip of the San Francisco Peninsula, with the Pacific Ocean to the west, the San Francisco Bay to the east and the Golden Gate Bridge to the north, San Francisco is also the second most densely populated major city in the U.S. Homes for rent abound in this vibrant city.

 San Francisco's War Memorial and Performing Arts Center features some of the longest operating performing arts companies in the United States.
 The Herbst Theatre stages an eclectic mix of music performances.
 The Fillmore is a music venue located in the Western Addition.
 The Museum of Modern Art contains 20th century and contemporary pieces.
 The Palace of the Legion of Honor contains primarily European works.
 The De Young Museum and the Asian Art Museum have significant anthropological and non-European holdings.
 The Palace of Fine Arts houses the Exploratorium, a popular science museum dedicated to teaching through hands-on interaction.
 The California Academy of Sciences is a natural history museum and hosts the Morrison Planetarium and Steinhart Aquarium.
-The San Francisco Zoo cares for a total of about 250 animal species out of which 39 have been deemed endangered or threatened.
+The San Francisco Zoo cares for a total of about 250 animal species, many of which have been deemed endangered or threatened.

 With a large hotel and restaurant infrastructure and a world-class facility in the Moscone Center, San Francisco also is a top-ten North American destination for conventions and conferences.
-Montgomery Street in the Financial District is known as the "Wall Street of the West", home to the Federal Reserve Bank of San Francisco and the Wells Fargo corporate headquarters.
+Montgomery Street in the Financial District is known as the "Wall Street of the West," home to the Federal Reserve Bank of San Francisco and the Wells Fargo corporate headquarters.
 Bank of America was founded in San Francisco and built one of the first modern skyscrapers in the city: Bank of America Center.

-Some of the educational opportunities include: San Francisco State University, the City College of San Francisco, the University of San Francisco, the University of California, San Francisco, San Francisco Art Institute, the Academy of Art University, the San Francisco Conservatory of Music and the California Culinary Academy.
+Some of the educational opportunities include San Francisco State University, the City College of San Francisco, the University of San Francisco, the University of California, San Francisco, San Francisco Art Institute, the Academy of Art University, the San Francisco Conservatory of Music and the California Culinary Academy.
 Public schools are run by the San Francisco Unified School District, and just under 30 percent of the city's school-age population attends one of San Francisco's more than 100 private or parochial schools.